sumn2u/learn-javascript/en/strings/create.md

 # Creation

-You can define strings in JavaScript by enclosing the text in single quotes or double quotes:
+Strings can be defined by enclosing the text in single quotes or double quotes:

 ```javascript
 // Single quotes can be used